Attacks on unions and public education

 Working in union gives educators the power to make meaningful improvements for students, our profession, public education and our communities.
 Here's what it means to belong to Education Minnesota.

-How it could play out here
+How it will play out here

 As these attacks continue and increase, Education Minnesota is engaging members and increasing revenue to fight back and keep our union strong.

 Right-wing "think tanks" and advocacy groups will try to twist the facts about union membership, dues and political activity.
 Here are some organizations to watch for and their agenda.

 Education Minnesota has plenty of resources on Janus and how to better engage members in the work of our union: